Historical Apoplexy · State Legislative Adaptations · Ohio

 (12) In 2024 alone, forty-five (45) major retail bankruptcies

-are one hundred seven to one hundred forty-nine percent (107% to
+1930s are one hundred seven to one hundred forty-nine percent

-and Columbus all have documented food desert zones.
-The commercial
+Cincinnati, and Columbus all carry documented food desert zones.

-retail grocery model is collapsing as a distribution system (Cooper,
+The commercial retail grocery model is collapsing as a distribution

-Society" (1958) the condition of "private opulence and public
+Affluent Society" (1958) the condition of "private opulence and

-with inadequate public provision of basic needs.
-Nowhere is this
+capacity with inadequate public provision of basic needs.
+Nowhere

-condition more visible than in Ohio, where thirty-two (32) of
+is this condition more visible than in Ohio, where thirty-two (32)

-eighty-eight (88) counties are designated Appalachian by the
+of eighty-eight (88) counties carry Appalachian Regional Commission

-deserts, healthcare deserts, and education deserts concentrated in
+deserts, and education deserts concentrated in the same geography,

-the same geography — while the state's agricultural and
+while the state's agricultural and manufacturing output vastly

 (14) NASA Glenn Research Center in Cleveland, Ohio, designs and